pranshupatel/ColourBlock/README.md

 The Block class contains a reference to four Node instances, whose coordinates are connected together to form a block.
 The first node in the list is regarded as the center of rotation.

 This class asks the Grid instance to assign colours to the Node instances.
-Grid renders the blocks by accessing the colour of the block, and assigning the colour to the node's required to facilitate the block instances.
+Grid renders the blocks by accessing the colour of the block, and assigning the colour to the nodes required to facilitate the block instances.

 It also contains methods to move and rotate the block, which are called from the Grid instance.